 - Guaranteed 1 category room upgrade

 - Early check in | late check-out: Guaranteed 10am check-in and 4pm check-out

 - Waived amenity fee: this includes amenity/destination fees, but does not waive resort fees

 How to get Kimpton Inner Circle status

-Kimpton Inner Circle status is by invitation-only, but it requires a member to earn IHG Spire Elite status with 75 nights or 75,000 points and show particular loyalty to Kimpton by staying at Kimpton hotels often (this isn’t defined).
+Kimpton Inner Circle status is by invitation-only, but it requires a member to earn IHG Diamond Elite status and show particular loyalty to Kimpton by staying at Kimpton hotels often (this isn’t defined).
 Invitations go out in January each year by email.

-The main elite status perks of the IHG Rewards Club program are increased earnings on paid stays:
+One of the main elite status perks of the IHG One Rewards program are increased earnings on paid stays: